 Original Research Paper: all applicants are highly encouraged, but not required, to include in their application one original research paper.
 A draft or work in progress of the paper is acceptable.

 For the 2021-2022 academic year, the application deadline for the Symbolic Systems M.S. program for external applicants not enrolled at Stanford is February 1, 2021.
-Students will be notified of their acceptance status by mid-March.
+The entire application and supplemental materials must be submitted online and are due by the deadline stated above (please note that we will not upload documents sent to us via email to your online application).
+Applicants will be notified in mid-March.

 The Knight-Hennessy Scholars program cultivates a diverse, multidisciplinary community of emerging leaders from around the world and guides them to collaborate, innovate, and communicate as they prepare to address the complex challenges facing society.
 Knight-Hennessy Scholars become part of a supportive family of fellow scholars.
 Through the King Global Leadership Program, scholars will broaden knowledge, develop skills, and strengthen character; this platform provides a collection of community experiences, workshops, meetings with leaders, domestic and global study trips, and personal development opportunities.
 Knight-Hennessy Scholars also receive funding for graduate study at Stanford University.
 To be considered, you must apply to Knight-Hennessy Scholars and separately apply to the Symbolic Systems M.S. program by the application deadlines.
 Apply at https://kh.stanford.edu/apply.
 The application deadline is October 14, 2020 at 1:00 pm Pacific Time.